costapt/costapt.github.io/_posts/2016-07-09-batch-norm-alt.markdown

 \end{equation}
 $$

-We do we need to use the chain rule?
+Why do we need to use the chain rule?
 We have the value of the
 $$\frac{\partial l}{\partial y_i}\ $$, as it is provided to us by the next layer, and we can actually derive  the $$\frac{\partial y_i}{\partial \gamma}\ $$.
 That way, we do not need to know anything about the loss function that was used